Do not touch: 5 the most dirty places on airplanes

 In flight, little seems clean enough, given how many strangers surround you.
 Of course, you can’t make the flight shorter or the places more convenient, but you can make your experience more hygienic, avoiding the most dirty places on airplanes.

 Humidity in the cabin is lower than 20%, while humidity in a normal living room is usually higher than 30%, according to the World Health Organization.
-Exposure to dry air affects mucus, the front line of defense of the immune system, slightly increasing a person's vulnerability to infections, writes T. A study conducted in 2004 in the Journal of Environmental Studies showed that people catch a much greater frequency - 113 times - during a flight than during a ground trip.
+Exposure to dry air affects mucus, the front line of defense of the immune system, slightly increasing a person's vulnerability to infections, writes T...
+A 2004 study in the Journal of Environmental Research found that people are 113 times more likely to catch colds while flying than when traveling on land.

 But, in addition to humidity, there are other risks.
 Here are some particularly dirty places to avoid.

-Potentially the dirtiest place on the plane is right in front of you and on your lap.
-A TravelMath study conducted in 2015, in which samples from hard surfaces in an airplane were tested, showed that 8 contains more than one more bacteria on the surface of the table than on the flush buttons in the toilet: 2155 colony forming units of bacteria per square inch - compared with 127 CFU per square inch (this is the standard rate for a home toilet).
+Potentially the dirtiest place on an airplane is right in front of you and in your lap.
+A 2015 TravelMath study that tested samples from hard surfaces on airplanes found that a table surface contains more than 8 times more bacteria than toilet flush buttons: 2155 colony forming units of bacteria per square inch compared with 127 CFU per square inch (this is the standard rate for a home toilet).

 Dr. Charles Gerba, a microbiologist at the University of Arizona, reports that colds, human parainfluenza viruses, norovirus (which can cause diarrhea and vomiting) were found on tables that he tested during the studies. superbacteria MRSAwhich causes skin infections and is life threatening.
 A large number of bacteria is probably due to the fact that the cleaning crews do not have enough time between flights to wipe the tables.